 When it comes to protecting your home or business from fire, “good enough” simply isn’t good enough.
-When they’re properly installed, fire and smoke detections save lives; the National Fire Protection Association estimates that two-thirds of fire deaths — 1,450 fatalities per year on average — occur in homes with missing or faulty smoke alarms.
-This is why so many property owners and managers rely on Vigilante Security for fire and smoke alarm systems in the Troy, MI area.
+When they’re properly installed, fire and smoke detections save lives.
+The National Fire Protection Association estimates that two-thirds of fire deaths — 1,450 fatalities per year on average — occur in homes with missing or faulty smoke alarms.
+This is why so many property owners and managers rely on a fire alarm installation company like Vigilante Security for fire and smoke alarm systems in the Troy, MI area.

 Types of Fire Alarm Systems

-Vigilante Security offers several fire and smoke alarm solutions in partnership with Gamewell, a respected name in the industry.
+Vigilante Security, whose many hats include being a fire alarm installation company, offers several fire and smoke alarm solutions in partnership with Gamewell, a respected name in the industry.
 Among their range of effective and reliable equipment we’re proud to offer:

 - Analog / Networking